 - South American cichlids, however, prefer a mangrove-type environment for proper spawning areas and protection.

 If you are adamant about keeping plastic plants and decorations in the tank, you will need to clean the algae build up off as it becomes necessary.
 Clean buckets and fresh hot water and a scrub brush designated solely for cleaning can rid the décor of unsightly algae.
-With live plants, you will find less algae in the tank though.
+With live plants, you will find fewer algae in the tank, though.

 Step Three: The Right Type of Fish for Your Aquarium